Importance

 Research Group

-Jari Parkkari (University of Jyväskylä), Kati Pasanen (Sport Injury Prevention Research Centre, Faculty of Kinesiology, University of Calgary, Tampere Reserch Center of Sports Medicine), Leppänen Mari (Tampere Reserch Center of Sports Medicine), Piia Kaikkonen (Tampere Reserch Center of Sports Medicine), Heidi Jarske (Tampere Reserch Center of Sports Medicine), Tommi Vasankari (UKK Institute), Tron Krosshaug (Oslo Sports Trauma Research Center, Norwegian School of Sport Sciences), Penny Werthner (Faculty of Kinesiology, University of Calgary), Benno M. Nigg (Human Performance Laboratory, Faculty of Kinesiology, University of Calgary)
+Jari Parkkari (University of Jyväskylä), Kati Pasanen (Sport Injury Prevention Research Centre, Faculty of Kinesiology, University of Calgary, Tampere Reserch Center of Sports Medicine), Leppänen Mari (Tampere Reserch Center of Sports Medicine), Piia Kaikkonen (Tampere Reserch Center of Sports Medicine), Heidi Jarske (Tampere Reserch Center of Sports Medicine), Tommi Vasankari (The UKK Institute for Health Promotion Research), Tron Krosshaug (Oslo Sports Trauma Research Center, Norwegian School of Sport Sciences), Penny Werthner (Faculty of Kinesiology, University of Calgary), Benno M. Nigg (Human Performance Laboratory, Faculty of Kinesiology, University of Calgary)

 Project Partners